-Tinubu: We’ll Support Competent Nigerians For International Appointments
+Tinubu: We’ll Support Competent Nigerians for International Appointments

 Deji Elumoye in Abuja

-President Bola Tinubu has declared that his government will continue to support the candidature of competent and qualified Nigerians for international positions.
+President Bola Tinubu has declared that his government would continue to support competent and qualified Nigerians for international positions.

 President Tinubu commended Justice Anukam for her contributions to the development of human rights jurisprudence on the continent and enjoined her to continue to bring her invaluable knowledge and insights to the African Court.